 The cornerstone of effective personal financial planning is discipline.
 Discipline in establishing plans to accomplish quantifiable goals in a reasonable amount of time, and the discipline to stick to those plans thereafter.
 It is very likely that according to your specific situation, you could have a number of different goals; with some being more concrete than others.
-For example, everyone must at some point have enough savings to provide for their own retirement in old age, and so planning for this financial liability would be imperative for anyone not planning to win the lottery; whereas some goals might be more variable in probability or timing, like saving up to purchase a vacation home.
+For example, everyone must at some point have enough savings to provide for their own retirement in old age, and so planning for this financial liability would be imperative for anyone not planning to win the lottery; whereas some goals might be more variable in probability or timing, like saving up to purchase a holiday home.
 These goals of varying distance and risk would then necessitate differing savings and investment strategies, and portfolios.
 After establishing with a professional the ideal course of action to take for each goal, the work is far from finished.
 Each year, perhaps more than once per year, the portfolios should be reviewed and perhaps rebalanced.

 What is a portfolio rebalance, and why is it necessary?